Cray-HPE/docs-csm/operations/power_management/Power_On_and_Start_the_Management_Kubernetes_Cluster.md

     INFO: Checking whether ceph filesystem is mounted on /etc/cray/upgrade/csm.
     ```

-   If 'No' is given as the input, it would exit the execution, you can fix the ceph health, See [Manage Ceph Services](../utility_storage/Manage_Ceph_Services.md) for Ceph troubleshooting
+   If 'No' is given as the input, it would exit the execution.
+To fix the Ceph health, see [Manage Ceph Services](../utility_storage/Manage_Ceph_Services.md) for Ceph troubleshooting.
    steps, which may include restarting Ceph services.

    Once Ceph is healthy, repeat the `sat bootsys boot --stage ncn-power --ncn-boot-timeout 900` command.